Houston vs. Xavier College Basketball Predictions & Picks - December 1

 Houston vs. Xavier Predictions & Picks: Spread, Total - December 1

-Friday's game at Cintas Center has the No. 6 Houston Cougars (7-0) matching up with the Xavier Musketeers (4-3) at 6:30 PM (on December 1).
-Our computer prediction projects a victory for Houston by a score of 69-66, who is slightly favored by our model.
+Friday's game features the No. 6 Houston Cougars (7-0) and the Xavier Musketeers (4-3) clashing at Cintas Center (on December 1) at 6:30 PM.
+This matchup, according to our computer prediction, will result in a 70-65 win for Houston.

+According to our computer prediction, Xavier projects to cover the 7.5-point spread in its matchup versus Houston.
+The over/under is listed at 138.5, and the two teams are projected to fall short of that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!